nvs/gem-leaderboards/README.md

 ## How to Submit

 1. Join the offical Gem TD+ [Discord].
+2. Ensure you are playing on an eligible version of the map.
+Check the leaderboard in question for details of which version you should be playing.
+Typically, this will be the latest release.
-2. Provide a screenshot **and** replay in the `#submitted-games` channel.
+3. Provide a [screenshot](#screenshot) **and** [replay](#replay) in the
+   `#submitted-games` channel.
 A game will not be verified without a replay. *Tip: Just drag them into the channel!*
-3. See if further information is needed for verification.
+4. See if further information is needed for verification.
-4. Join the leaderboards, then try to make sure your name stays there!
+5. Join the leaderboards, then try to make sure your name stays there!

-Results for older Gem TD+ versions are accepted and encouraged, but **only** if they beat the best known time or DPS.
-Also, testing versions are **never** eligible for the leaderboards.
+*Note: Testing versions are **never** eligible for the leaderboards.*

 [Discord]: https://discord.gg/PxNNp77

+### Screenshot

+Before leaving the game take a screenshot.
+If you forget, you can take one from within the replay.
+You can use whatever method you prefer, but using the `Print Screen` key to have Warcraft III create the screenshot is the most common.

+Bue sure that both your maze and the open board are in your screenshot.
+Your player name, the time of finish, and the game identifier must be visible.
+The identifier is used to make sure a screenshot pairs with a replay.

-### Replays
+### Replay

 Upon leaving a game the option to save a replay should be available.
 If it is not, or you forget, check for `LastReplay.w3g`.
-Do note that this will be overwritten upon starting your next game.
+Do note that this will be overwritten upon playing your next game.
 Also consider the game option to automatically save replays for every game you play.

 ## How to View

-A replay is tied to a specific Warcraft III patch.
-In order to view that replay one must have access to an installation of Warcraft III patched to that same version.
-Once that is accomplished, it is as simple as selecting the replay and viewing it.
+A replay is tied to a specific version or versions of Warcraft III.
+This can either be a single patch or a range of patches.
+In order to view that replay, one must have access to an installation of Warcraft III that is patched accordingly.

 ### Zoom

-If viewing a replay and the zoom seems to be stuck at a value that is either too close or too far, you can press `Insert` or `Delete` briefly to force the zoom to return to the Warcraft III default of `1650`.
-Some players utilize this behavior and do not explicitly `-zoom` back out.
-In order to watch their replays you need to do the same.
+Starting in Gem TD+ 1.5.3, the camera zoom used when viewing a replay defaults to `2500`.
+In older versions this was not the case, and the camera would change due to the use of the `-zoom` command.
+If the camera in one of these older versions seems to be stuck, or you would prefer to return the camera to the default Warcraft III zoom of `1650`, press `Insert` or `Delete` briefly.

+### Map Location

+The location of the map used when playing the game is recorded into the replay.
+For most players, this will a file be the following folder:
+`Maps/Downloads`.
+However, it could differ.
+In such situations it may be necessary to place a copy of the map into another location to view a replay.

 ## Pre 1.5

-The leaderboard system, as well as DPS tracking, did not begin until the relase of Gem TD+ 1.5.
+The leaderboard system, as well as DPS tracking, did not begin until the release of Gem TD+ 1.5.
 As such, there are many games without screenshots and replays.
 These are the best know times that have been verified.

 <details>
-<summary><strong>Pre 1.4.0</strong>: 39:52 - herr_beppo</summary>
+<summary><strong>Pre 1.4</strong>: 39:52 - herr_beppo</summary>

-- Patch: ?
+- Patch: Unknown.
+Most likely 1.26.
-- Version: Bryvx's Gem TD v3.1
+- Version: Bryvx's Gem TD 3.1
-- Notes: The video says Gem TD v4.0.
+- Notes: The video says Gem TD 4.0.
 However, there is no actual gameplay difference between that unofficial version and the last official version by Bryvx.
+Until Gem TD+ 1.4.0, the gameplay and balance between the original Gem TD and that of Gem TD Plus was essentially the same.
 - [Video](https://www.youtube.com/watch?v=Mydun82zEX8)

 ![](other/39_52-herr_beppo.jpg?raw=true)
 </details>

 <details>
-<summary><strong>1.4.0-1.4.3</strong>: 36:52 - thongus</summary>
+<summary><strong>1.4</strong>: 36:52 - thongus</summary>

 - Patch: 1.28.5
 - Version: 1.4.0